The second of this week’s revisited posts – this one was first published in June 2016 (check back tomorrow for part 2)

-My revised 12 rules of social change at a scale, as presented at the Dementia Friendly Ireland days ago.
-These simple, very simple laws apply to any large scale change including the one inside organizations, cultural change and transformation and any other labels.
+My revised 12 rules of social change at a scale.
+These very simple laws apply to any large scale change including the one inside organizations, cultural change and transformation and any other labels.

 - Cater for many motivations.
 Don’t kid yourself everybody will join in with the same motives.
 Super-alignment is overrated.
 You need to aim at ‘compatible dreams’.
 But, be very clear and ruthless about the non negotiable, no matter what motivations may be behind.
 A good focus for the non negotiable is behaviours.